 It will be noted that I have not used the term ‘ley line’ (or leyline) in the context of this research.
 In recent years, leys have become associated in people’s minds with earth mysteries, esotericism, and rightly or wrongly, with the so-called ‘lunatic fringe’.
 The term ley (pronounced ‘lay’) has now become common to mean a line of geomagnetic force detectable by dowsing upon which ancient man erected his monuments, possibly to tap earth energy.
 How much credence should be given to these theories is not my present concern and is outside the scope of this work.

 The renowned archaeologist Aubrey Burl, arch-critic of the ley-cult, has said, ‘There are vestiges of truth surrounded by morasses of nonsense’.
 (PM, Radio 4, Dec 1979).
 I like to think that I am discovering a few vestiges of truth and hopefully guarding against becoming bogged down by nonsense.
 But I have been too close to this project to be able to judge how the balance between truth and nonsense has panned out.
-Much further work needs to be done, other areas need to be analysed, research needs to be coordinated, and, most importantly, the intentionality or otherwise of aligned sites needs to be resolved if that can ever be possible.
+Further work needs to be done, other areas need to be analysed, research needs to be coordinated, and, most importantly, the intentionality or otherwise of aligned sites needs to be resolved if that can ever be possible.

 I have tried to include only the evidence that I believe can be acceptable to a reasonable degree of accuracy using the best resources available.
 I have worked as far as possible to the greatest accuracy using the largest scale Ordnance Survey maps downloaded from the internet.
 This work is being checked on the ground using the best available hand-held Global Positioning System (GPS).
 I have tried to use only those findings that appear more likely to be designed than those that are coincidental.
 I aim to put forward only that evidence I believe can be fairly said to be beyond chance.